The 1st Minisymposium on Applications and Benefits of UPMEM commercial Massively Parallel Processing-In-Memory Platform

 - Juan GOMEZ LUNA (ETH Zurich) – Juan Gómez-Luna is a senior researcher and lecturer at SAFARI Research Group @ ETH Zürich.
 He received the BS and MS degrees in Telecommunication Engineering from the University of Sevilla, Spain, in 2001, and the PhD degree in Computer Science from the University of Córdoba, Spain, in 2012.Between 2005 and 2017, he was a faculty member of the University of Córdoba.
 His research interests focus on processing-in-memory, memory systems, heterogeneous computing, and hardware and software acceleration of medical imaging and bioinformatics.
 He is the lead author of PrIM, the first publicly-available benchmark suite for a real-world processing-in-memory architecture, and Chai, a benchmark suite for heterogeneous systems with CPU/GPU/FPGA.

-- Youngsok KIM (Yonsei University) – Youngsok Kim is currently an assistant professor with the Department of Computer Science at Yonsei University.
-His research interests include computer architecture and system software, with an emphasis on database acceleration, performance modeling and analysis, and next-generation CPU/GPU/NPU microarchitectures.
+- Chaemin LIM (Yonsei University) – is currently a first-year PhD student with the Department of Computer Science at Yonsei University.
+His research focuses on designing and prototyping architecture-conscious system software with an emphasis on database acceleration, processing-in-memory, and processing-near-data.
 In this presentation, he will present PID-Join, a fast processing-in-DIMM join algorithm designed and optimized for UPMEM DIMMs.
 PID-Join efficiently exploits the architectural characteristics of UPMEM DIMMs by prototyping single-IDP hash, sort-merge, and nested-loop join algorithms, bypassing CPU caches for accelerating all-to-all inter-IDP communication model, and taking advantage of the join operator’s loose constraint on its input and output tuples.

 - Hanna KRUPPE (SAP) – Hanna Kruppe is a third year PhD student working at SAP SE.
 Her research focuses on datacenter hardware for more efficient in-memory analytics, especially on PIM and the HANA database used in many of SAP’s products.
 SAP is one of the world’s leading producers of software for the management of business processes, developing solutions that facilitate effective data processing and information flow across organizations.
 Its broad portfolio of solutions is available on-premise and in the cloud.
 This includes hyperscale cloud vendors as well as SAP’s own infrastructure in dozens of data centers across the globe.